GenomicsAotearoa/RNA-seq-workshop/3.Mapping_And_Count/README.md

 ```

-Next we sort the BAM file using the sort command from samtools. -o tells the command where to write the output.
+Next we sort the BAM file using the sort command from samtools. `-o` tells the command where to write the output.

+>SAM/BAM files can be sorted in multiple ways, e.g. by location of alignment on the chromosome, by read name, etc. Default `sort` is coordinates.
+It is important to be aware that different alignment tools will output differently sorted SAM/BAM, and different downstream tools require differently sorted alignment files as input.

 ```bash